 Sodium hyaluronate hydrates and proline, a non-essential amino acid and building block of collagen, helps regenerate the skin.
 Please note that there is added fragrance in this serum.

-RoC Multi Correxion Revive and Glow Vitamin Serum creates firmer more luminous skin with a reduced look of wrinkles and fine lines.
-The serum contains a 10% active Vitamin C Blend, plus peptides, antioxidants and hydrators to improve the effectiveness of the formula.
+RoC Multi Correxion Revive and Glow Vitamin Serum creates firmer, more luminous skin with a reduced look of wrinkles and fine lines.
+The serum contains a 10% active Vitamin C Blend, plus peptides, antioxidants, and hydrators to improve the formula’s effectiveness.

 The vitamin C derivative in the formula is 3-O-ethyl ascorbic acid, or ethyl ascorbic acid.
 This stable form of vitamin C is easily absorbed into the skin.
 The manufacturer claims that it is converted into pure ascorbic acid in the skin.
 Its best quality is its ability to brighten the skin.
 It may also help stimulate collagen and offer pure vitamin C’s antioxidant benefits.

 Polygonum aviculare extract, derived from knotgrass, can offer photoprotective benefits and protection from UV rays.
 It is also supposed to help improve firmness and elasticity.

 Terminalia Ferdinandiana Fruit (Kakadu Plum) Extract offers antioxidant protection against damaging free radicals from UV exposure.
 Aloe Barbadensis Leaf Juice (Aloe) soothes with its anti-inflammatory properties and moisturizes the skin.

 This lightweight water-based serum helps create a more even-looking skin tone and a brighter complexion over time when used consistently.
 Please note that there is fragrance in this serum.

 Related Post: RoC Vitamin C Skincare Review